 "Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up."
 Galatians 6:9

 It is back to school time.
 It is almost fall and back in the routine, so what better time to bring in a new fur baby from Lifehouse!
 We hope 2014 has lots of blessing in store for you and hope that one of them may be a new forever furry friend!
 Lifehouse Animal Refuge and Rehabilitation is a rescue for dogs, puppies, cats, kittens and occaisionly a bird or feret.
 Lifehouse does not own a shelter, we purely operate out of foster homes.
 Before we can take any dog that is an owner surrender, we will need medical documentation of a negative heartworm test.
 For cats and kittens we will need medical documentation of being negative for FIV (Feline AIDS) FeLV (feline leukemia).
-We currently have 63 pets up for adoption as of August 28th (9 adult cats, 12 kittens, 31 dogs, and 3 puppies - Jamie the sweet black, Maddox the Pit puppy and Pearl the Shih Tzu mix.).
-Our next adoption event will be held on SATURDAY December 14th from 10 to 3 at the Hermitage Petsmart.
-We will be taking pet photos with Santa. $10 a pic and half the proceeds are donated back to Lifehouse.
+We currently have 89 pets up for adoption as of August 28th (9 adult cats, 12 kittens, 31 dogs, and 3 puppies - Jamie the sweet black, Maddox the Pit puppy and Pearl the Shih Tzu mix.).
+Our next adoption event will be held on SATURDAY, March 8th from 1 to 4 at the Hermitage Petsmart.
 The street address is 4642 Lebanon Road, Hermitage, TN.
-We will have a great selection of dogs, puppies and kittens so check out our adoptable pets online or visit an adoption fair. .
+We will have a great selection of dogs, some puppies and kittens so check out our adoptable pets online or visit an adoption fair. .
 However, If you see a pet you are interested in but can't get to one of our events, please still apply on online or call us to set up a meet and greet.
 We are always open for adoptions!